-We continued progressing pipeline product candidates developed from our ABC Platform, including KSI-501 and KSI-601.
-KSI-501 is a recombinant, mammalian cell expressed dual inhibitor antibody biopolymer conjugate, targeting both VEGF (VEGF-trap) and IL-6 (anti-IL-6-antibody) for the treatment of retinal diseases.
-We are progressing the bioconjugate cGMP manufacturing, non-clinical toxicology and other supporting activities towards expected IND submission in the second half of 2022.
+We continued progressing pipeline product candidates developed from our ABC Platform, including KSI-501.
+KSI-501 is a recombinant, mammalian cell expressed dual inhibitor antibody biopolymer conjugate, targeting both VEGF (VEGF-trap) and IL-6 (anti-IL-6-antibody) for the treatment of retinal diseases with an inflammatory component, including DME and uveitic macular edema.
+We believe we are on track to file the IND for KSI-501 in the fourth quarter of 2022 and to begin the Phase 1 clinical study in early 2023.